 The two parties may agree to disagree on the same issue, but they will still engage in a continuous exchange of thoughts and feelings.
 It is very important that both people present on the call are aware of what is being said and what is not being said.

-The transactional model of communication consists of two main actors, the sender, and the receiver.
+The transactional model consists of two main actors, the sender, and the receiver.
 This model involves a mutual exchange of positions, enabling both the sender and the receiver to construct social realities.

 The roles of the sender and the receiver in this model are different from those in other communication models.
 In this mode, all participants, including the sender and receiver, are engaged in both encoding and decoding of messages.